Couple separated by COVID-19 celebrates 75th wedding anniversary

 Family members visited the couple through the windows at Bethany Pointe.

-The Tranbarger’s were married in Elwood in 1946 and both are now 93 years old.
+The Tranbergers were married in Elwood in 1946 and both are now 93 years old.

 During a Monday interview both didn’t remember much about the separation in 2020 except for the fact that they missed each other.